0x48lab/hackcraft2-vscode-extension/README.md

 ## 1. Enjoy Programming!

 - In Vscode
-- Create your code with JavaScript or Python.
+- Create your code with Typescript, JavaScript or Python.
   Like this:

 ```javascript:loopwalk.js